Toddler development and milestones: your 33 month old

 At this stage, puzzles are a big thing for your little one.
 He’ll be able to complete simple puzzles, as well as build towers of around eight building blocks.

-This is because his hands are becoming more dextrous: 33-month-olds should be able to wiggle their thumb.
+This is because his hands are becoming more dextrous: 2-year-and-9-month-olds should be able to wiggle their thumb.
 And this helps them with manipulating small objects.
 Expect him to be able to draw simple stick figures.
 Self-portraits and family portraits will be his first masterpieces.

 - Go to the playground regularly.
 This is where he learns at this age – literally by leaps and bounds.